Income Tax - Installation of Electric Vehicle Chargers (Tax Credit)

 You must be domiciled for tax purposes in France.

-You can take advantage of the tax credit if you are proprietor or tenant or free occupant.
+You can take advantage of the tax credit if you are proprietor or tenant, or occupying free of charge.

 Housing concerned